How to Start Over After a Flood or Fire (Natural or Unnatural Disaster)

 6. COORDINATING PAINT COLOURS FOR WALLS Paint colours that coordinate with the above

 *The only things in there that could be shifted to the top (if you are down to studs and potentially reconfiguring things) is plumbing and lighting fixtures.
 For lighting, you’ll want to decide which lights are pot lights/hanging/wall, this way the electrician can know what type of junction box to use/placement.
 For plumbing, you’ll need to decide ‘placement’ (ie: rain-head shower, freestanding tub, etc…)

 Now really, just that list ALONE will save you a lot of stress, but really, let’s get down to the nitty-gritty as the devil is in the details!

 You’ll be flying through products and pamphlets like it’s NOBODY’S business.
 A week from now you might not remember the name of the countertop you picked or the specific brand of the tile flooring you choose (or your own name).
 It’s important to keep track of what you need to choose/have chosen and to do this effectively, you’ll need the following:

 - A binder.
 This will be your bible.
 Fill it with a few dozen sheets of lined paper.

 - DIVIDERS.
 As many as you need to compartmentalize the spaces in your home.

 - A box.
 Whether it’s a simple cardboard one or a pretty one, a box that is approx 18×18 will be SUPER handy for all of your samples.
 This is their home, make sure they sleep there every nite so you aren’t searching hell’s half-acre every day for bits n’ pieces scattered around.

-- 3 pens that lives in your binder or in your box
+- Three pens that live in your binder or in your box.

 - A flask – fill as needed.